Career / Career Progression

 2. Offensive Security Certified Professional (OSCP)

-This certification is a true test of the candidate's penetration testing process expertise.
+This OffSec certification is a true test of the candidate's penetration testing process expertise.
 It's close to the most arduous exam we've encountered, except for this next one.

 1. GIAC Security Expert (GSE)

-An interesting aside: The first hands-on GSE exam pitted GSE #1, John Jenkinson, and GSE #2, Lenny Zeltser against one another in a red team, blue team exercise for five days.
+An interesting aside: The first hands-on GSE exam pitted GSE #1, John Jenkinson, and GSE #2, Lenny Zeltser, against one another in a red team, blue team exercise for five days.
 They called it after four and a half days.

 Wrapping Up